xC0dex/APIWeaver/README.md

 }
 ```

-That's it!
-Your application now has a fully functional, native AOT-compatible Swagger UI.
-To view it, simply navigate to `/swagger` in your browser 🥳.
+And that's it! 🎉 Your application now has a fully functional, AOT-compatible Swagger UI.
+Head to `/swagger` in your browser to check it out.
 For more advanced configuration options, check out the [documentation](docs/Getting-Started.md).

-## Currently supported features

-- Fully functional and configurable Swagger UI
-- Dark mode 🌙
-- Native AOT compatible
-- Useful extension methods
-- Useful transformers for OpenAPI documents and operations

-## Roadmap
+## 🛠️ Roadmap
 - More useful transformers for OpenAPI documents and operations.
 - Support for more OpenAPI UIs
 - Later: API client generation based on the generated OpenAPI document

-## Work in progress

-This project is currently under **active development**, with ongoing improvements, new features and potential API changes.
-If you have any feedback, feature requests or issues, please feel free to open an issue or a pull request.

 ## Contribution and Collaboration

-Your contributions to this project are welcomed and encouraged.
-Your active involvement can significantly impact its success!
+Contributions are welcome!
+Feel free to open issues or pull requests.

 ## License

-Distributed under the MIT License.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.
 This means APIWeaver will always remain free.